Styles of wrestling: Modern sports entertainment

-The term sports entertainment was coined to describe the sports spectacles promoted by World Wrestling Entertainment (WWE).
+The term sports entertainment was coined to describe the sport's spectacles promoted by World Wrestling Entertainment (WWE).
 These matches are not competitive, but are a scripted and rehearsed entertainment.

 The rules are not always clear and are generally ignored in any case.
 The term is now used to describe all staged wrestling matches and similar versions of other sports.

 In the context of sports entertainment, the term professional wrestling is used both to mean all staged forms of wrestling, and also more specifically for those of the particular style developed by WWE.